tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-5/talk-02-talk-02-NoSQL_Databases/talk-02-NoSQL_Databases.md

 ---
 icon:
-  type: mdi:database
+  type: mdi:database-search
-  color: 3F51B5
+  color: 398126
 ---

-NoSQL Databases

-This module will introduce the student to the principles and practice of designing database solution ...
+This module will introduce the student to the principles and practice of designing database solutions for large volumes of either structured or unstru ...